EmpireJS/2015.cascadiajs.com/README.md

 ## Reporting

 If you feel uncomfortable, are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
 Conference staff can be identified by their STAFF t-shirts.
-You can also send a text message to (267) 606-0603 or email to [us@empirejs.org](mailto:us@empirejs.org).
-If you can’t find a staff member, [EmpireJS on twitter](http://twitter.com/empirejs) is always there for you.
 Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.

 ## Enforcement